Board of Education Policy 7521: Students with Life-Threatening Health Conditions

 c) Request the school medical director to write a non-patient specific order for anaphylaxis treatment agents for the school’s registered professional nurse or other staff, as designated by the administration and allowed under federal and New York State laws and regulations, to administer in the event of an unanticipated anaphylactic episode;

-h) Encourage families to obtain medic-alert bracelets for at risk students;
+h) Encourage families to obtain medic-alert bracelets for students with life-threatening health conditions;

 i) Educate students regarding the importance of immediately reporting symptoms of an allergic reaction.